codefresh-io/docs.codefresh.io/_docs/docker-registries/codefresh-registry.md

 All images built in Codefresh are automatically pushed to your Codefresh registry.

-With the integrated Codefresh registry you will be able to
+With the integrated Codefresh registry you will be able to:
-- control where your images are being stored,
+- Control where your images are being stored
-- fully own your images distribution pipeline, and
+- Fully own your images distribution pipeline
-- integrate image storage and distribution into your in-house development workflow.
+- Integrate image storage and distribution into your in-house development workflow

 Notice that despite the extra features, the Codefresh registry is using the official Docker registry API and is usable even outside of Codefresh, using any of your existing Docker tools.